Student Protocol for COVID-19

 - Submit and proceed to Step 2 (Step 2 is a google form that allows us to receive additional information)

-Students who upon arrival to campus or class appear to have COVID-19 symptoms (described in No. 1 above) or who become sick during the day with COVID-19 symptoms, should immediately separate from others, return home if possible and seek medical attention.
+Students who upon arrival to campus or class appear to have COVID-19 symptoms (described above) or who become sick during the day with COVID-19 symptoms, should immediately separate from others, return home if possible and seek medical attention.
 Students should also fill out the Two-Step self-reporting process.
 Students who live on campus should also contact University Housing and follow the guidance provided.

 Use of the term “exposure” herein refers to close contact with someone who has COVID-19 where “close contact” is defined as being within approximately 6 feet of the person for 15 or more minutes.

-Students who live off campus and have had exposure to someone with COVID-19 should stay away from campus, self-isolate, fill out the Two-Step self-reporting forms and follow the guidance provided.
+Unvaccinated students who live off campus and have had exposure to someone with COVID-19 should stay away from campus, self-isolate, fill out the Two-Step self-reporting forms and follow the guidance provided.
 Other University officials with a legitimate need to know will be informed.
 Medical information will be kept confidential.

-Students who live on campus and have had exposure to someone with COVID-19 should fill out the Two-Step self-reporting forms and University Housing and follow the guidance provided.
+Unvaccinated students who live on campus and have had exposure to someone with COVID-19 should fill out the Two-Step self-reporting forms and University Housing and follow the guidance provided.
 Other University officials with a legitimate need to know will be informed.
 Medical information will be kept confidential.

 Students who are exposed or potentially exposed and are immunocompromised or live with someone who is immunocompromised, should immediately notify a Health Care Provider.

-For practical purposes, students diagnosed with COVID-19 should follow the orders of the University Health Center or their Personal Health Care Provider, including release to return to class/campus.
+Students diagnosed with COVID-19 should follow the orders of the University Health Center or their Personal Health Care Provider, including release to return to class/campus.